PISAresearch/pisa/raiden_demo/README.md

 # Raiden Demo
+⚠ This integration is for demo purposes only.
+It follows a specific script, is built for a specific purpose.
+It is not a full integration between Raiden and PISA and should not be used as such ⚠

 The raiden demo shows a POC integration with the Raiden node.
 It involves two demo scenarios:
 1) Closing a channel with one participant offline without PISA